tejas-gokhale/ALT/README.md

 # Adversarially Learned Transformations (ALT)
-Code provided as part of supplementary material for Paper ID 11557.
+Code for our paper: "Improving Diversity with Adversarially Learned Transformations for Domain Generalization" To reproduce results for each benchmark, the following steps should be followed.

-To reproduce results for each benchmark, the following steps should be followed.
+## Data Download:

-First, download the data.
-Since supplementary material is capped at 100MB, we are providing instructions for each dataset
+First, download the data using the following instructions:
 1. Digits -- data will download automatically if you run `run_alt_mnist.sh`
 2. PACS -- download from https://mega.nz/#F!jBllFAaI!gOXRx97YHx-zorH5wvS6uw
 3. OfficeHome can be downloaded from the official release https://www.hemanthdv.org/officeHomeDataset.html

-Digits:
+## Train and Evaluate
-`bash run_alt_mnist.sh`
+- Digits: `bash run_alt_mnist.sh`
-PACS:
+- PACS: `bash run_alt_pacs.sh`
-`bash run_alt_pacs.sh`
+- Office-Home: `bash run_alt_officehome.sh`

-Office-Home:
+## Acknowledgements
-`bash run_alt_officehome.sh`
+Part of the code structure is borrowed from RandConv https://github.com/wildphoton/RandConv and Sagnet https://github.com/hyeonseobnam/sagnet .

-The code structure is inspired from RandConv https://github.com/wildphoton/RandConv and also borrows some features from Sagnet https://github.com/hyeonseobnam/sagnet .
+We thank the authors of these papers.